The Bible

 13When she saw that he had left his garment in her hand, and had run outside, 14she called to the men of her house, and spoke to them, saying, "Behold, he has brought in a Hebrew to us to mock us.
 He came in to me to lie with me, and I cried with a loud voice.

-15It happened, when he heard that I lifted up my voice and cried, that he left his garment by me, and ran outside."
+15When he heard that I lifted up my voice and cried, he left his garment by me, and ran outside."
 16She laid up his garment by her, until his master

-17She spoke to him according to these words, saying, "The Hebrew servant, whom you have brought to us, came in to me to mock me, 18and it happened, as I lifted up my voice and cried, that he left his garment by me, and ran outside."
-19It happened, when his master
+17She spoke to him according to these words, saying, "The Hebrew servant, whom you have brought to us, came in to me to mock me, 18and as I lifted up my voice and cried, he left his garment by me, and ran outside."
+19When his master

 20Joseph's master